vegaprotocol/specs/protocol/0028-GOVE-governance.md

 1. `LP participation rate = SUM (equity-like share of all LPs who cast a vote)` (no need to divide by anything as equity-like share sums up to `1`).
 1. `LP for rate = SUM (all who voted for) / LP participation rate`.

-If the market that the proposal is changing is pending at the vote resolution time then only token holder votes are used.
+If the market that the proposal is changing is pending (so accepted but hasn't left opening auction yet) at the vote resolution time then only token holder votes are used.

 For a market that's out of the pending state (so the opening auction has concluded) a market parameter change is passed only when: